If your business has a brand—a website, merchandise, an identity—you may have valuable intellectual property and not even know it.

 Well, you can only imagine what happens if someone else starts using your company name and identity without your permission.

-That is where knowing the difference between copyright and trademark can save you a lot of time and money.
+That is where knowing the difference between copyright vs. trademark can save you a lot of time and money.

-In this blog post, the Massingill team will explain the difference between copyrights and trademarks and why both are so important to your business.
+In this blog post, the Massingill team will explain the difference between copyright and trademark and why both are so important to your business.

 We will help you identify your intellectual property rights to best protect yourself and your brand.